dfinity/portal/what-is-icp/5_chain-key/index.md

 card: /img/what-is-icp/chainkey.jpg
 cardImageFit: cover
 ---
-The correct operation of subnets (and inter-subnet communication) relies on a suite of novel cryptographic protocols, collectively referred to as [*chain-key cryptography*](/how-it-works/chain-key-technology/).
-Chain-key cryptography securely generates private key shares for the BLS signature scheme as part of subnet creation using a non-interactive distributed key generation (niDKG) protocol.
+The correct operation of subnets (and inter-subnet communication) relies on a suite of novel cryptographic protocols, collectively referred to as [chain-key cryptography](/how-it-works/chain-key-technology/).
+Chain-key cryptography securely generates private key shares for the BLS signature scheme as part of subnet creation using a non-interactive distributed key generation (NIDKG) protocol.
 Subnets use BLS threshold signing to authenticate, in a decentralized way,
 - responses to user requests,
 - the subnet state,
 - inter-subnet messages, and